A Sense of Place and the Imagination: 5 Beloved Authors and Their Homes

 United States

 The farm where E.B.
-White found inspiration for his classic is a little north of that other White House, but just as important to the history of children's literature as the Washington landmark is to politics.
-Among the geese, sheep, roosters and also a pig, he found inspiration for Charlotte's Web.
+White found inspiration for his classic is a little north of that other White House, but just as important to the history of children's literature as the Washington landmark is to government and history.
+Among the geese, sheep, roosters—and a pig—he found inspiration for Charlotte's Web.

 E.B.
 White loved the simplicity of his saltwater farm in Maine and so I use a deceptively simple quote: